ravenironwing/zhara/readme.txt

 Setup:
 To Play this game you must first have the following installed:
 Python 3.5 or higher
-Pygame (if you experience intermittent fatal errors make sure you are running from the python consol or IDLE3).
+Pygame (if you experience intermittent fatal errors make sure you are running from the python consol or IDLE3 as this game uses a lot of memory [about 1GB in some parts]).

 This game has been tested on pygame 2.0.0dev3 and a bunch of the older versions.
+I reccommend pygame2 as it runs a LOT faster.

-You also need the following libraries: pytmx
+You also need the following libraries: pytmx pyscroll
-To install run these commands in the command prompt/terminal:
+To install run these commands in the command prompt/terminal: pip3 install pygame 2.0.0dev3
-	pip install pytmx
+	pip3 install pytmx
+  pip3 install pyscroll
 Game Play:
-Run main.py to play (open in IDLE3 [right click "open with Idle3" press F5 to run or use another IDE, or the python consol)
+Run main.py to play (open in IDLE3 [right click "open with Idle3" press F5 to run or use another IDE, or use the python consol)

 ﻿Controlls:
 W - forward
 S - backwards
 A - rotate left